 We depend on third parties to conduct our preclinical studies and clinical trials for HIL-214 and any future vaccine candidates.
 Specifically, we rely on, and will continue to rely on, medical institutions, clinical investigators, CROs and consultants to conduct preclinical studies and clinical trials, in each case in accordance with our clinical protocols and regulatory requirements.
 These CROs, investigators and other third parties play a significant role in the conduct and timing of these trials and subsequent collection and analysis of data.
 Though we expect to carefully manage our relationships with our CROs, investigators and other third parties, there can be no assurance that we will not encounter challenges or delays in the future or that these delays or challenges will not have a material adverse impact on our business, financial condition and prospects.
 Further, while we will have agreements governing the activities of our third-party contractors, we have limited influence over their actual performance.
 Nevertheless, we are responsible for ensuring that each of our preclinical studies and clinical trials are conducted in accordance with the applicable protocol and legal, regulatory and scientific standards and requirements, and our reliance on our CROs and other third parties does not relieve us of our regulatory responsibilities.
 In addition, we and our CROs are required to comply with GCP requirements, which are regulations and guidelines enforced by the FDA, EMA and comparable foreign regulatory authorities for HIL-214 and any future vaccine candidates in clinical development.
-Regulatory authorities enforce these GCPs through periodic inspections of trial sponsors, principal investigators and trial sites.
-If we or any of our CROs or trial sites fail to comply with applicable GCPs, the clinical data generated in our clinical trials may be deemed unreliable, and the FDA, EMA or comparable foreign regulatory authorities may require us to perform additional clinical trials before approving our marketing applications.
-Furthermore, our clinical trials must be conducted with vaccine candidates produced under cGMP regulations.
-Failure to comply with these regulations may require us to repeat clinical trials or recall batches of our vaccine candidate, which would delay the regulatory approval process.
+Regulatory authorities fail to comply with applicable GCPs, the clinical data generated in our clinical trials may be deemed unreliable, and the FDA, EMA or comparable foreign regulatory authorities may require us to perform additional clinical trials before approving our marketing applications.
+Furthermore, our clinical trials must be conducted with vaccine candidates and placebo produced under cGMP regulations.
+Failure to comply with these regulations may require us to repeat clinical trials or recall batches of our vaccine candidate or placebo, which would delay the regulatory approval process.